for

 |

-Rock Pigtrad og beat, has a section about a trio called The
+Rock Pigtrad og beat, had a section about the trio called The

 the special characters): I don't speak a word of Danish, but I have deduced from the above that the Lollipops were given some good early exposure on Sweden's offshore station Radio Syd, and that I'll Stay By Your Side was written by Torben Lundgreen, the band's lead-vocalist and lead guitarist, and his brother Jorgen, (vcls, rthm gtr).
 Per Alarud then very kindly sent me the following proper translation, plus a photograph of a Lollipops' picture sleeve: "The Lollipops were introduced to the Swedish audience by the